What is PRR?

-Private residence relief (PRR) is a relief that allows taxpayers to sell their homes without incurring capital gains tax (CGT).
-However, to qualify for PRR the property must have been the taxpayer's main residence at some point during the 18 months prior to the property being sold (the final exemption period).
+Private residential relief (PRR) allows taxpayers to sell their homes without incurring capital gains tax (CGT).
+However, to qualify for PRR the property must have been the taxpayer’s main residence at some point during the 18 months prior to the property being sold (the final exemption period).

-The Chartered Institute of Taxation (CIOT) has expressed concern that homeowners whose properties take a long time to sell could unwittingly and unfairly become subject to a much larger CGT liability.
+The Chartered Institute of Taxation (CIOT) has expressed concern that homeowners whose properties take a long time to sell could unwittingly and unfairly become subject to a much larger CGT liability, if the reduced private residential relief ruling is upheld.

 Aparna Nathan QC, Chair of CIOT’s CGT & Investment Income Sub-committee, commented in a press release, “If HMRC have serious concerns about abuse of the PRR, they could consider conducting a broader consultation about the objectives and effectiveness of the relief.” *